NVIDIA-AI-IOT/torch2trt/docs/usage/reduced_precision.md

 To override the default calibration algorithm that torch2trt uses, you can set the ``int8_calib_algoirthm`` to the [``tensorrt.CalibrationAlgoType``](https://docs.nvidia.com/deeplearning/tensorrt/api/python_api/infer/Int8/Calibrator.html#iint8calibrator) that you wish to use.
-For example, to use the minmax calibration algoirthm you would do
+For example, to use the minmax calibration algorithm you would do

 ```python
 import tensorrt as trt